twoThreeFiveEight/NetworkFundementals/Network Fundemental Main.md

 - portfast is an extention of the STP protocol and not the STP its self.
 - "Access" ports only
 - Spanning Tree Portfast
-	- Forces port to skip all states and go directly into forwarding To configure: Spanning-Tree portfast:
+	- Forces port to skip listening and learning states and go directly into forwarding
+	- Does not skip blocked state
+To configure: Spanning-Tree portfast:
 ```c
 // global port portfast selection on all ports